Chymyst/chymyst-core/docs/chymyst07.md

 ```

-This implementation works but has a drawback: the user can call `endCritical()` multiple times.
+This implementation works but has a drawback: the user may call `endCritical()` multiple times.
 This will emit multiple `access()` molecules and break the logic of the critical section functionality.

 To fix this problem, let us think about how we could prevent `endCritical()` from starting its reaction after the first time it did so.